Joseph K. Mansfield

-Joseph King Fenno Mansfield (December 22, 1803 – September 18, 1862) was a career United States Army officer, civil engineer, and a Union general in the American Civil War, mortally wounded at the Battle of Antietam.
+Joseph King Fenno Mansfield (December 22, 1803 – September 18, 1862) was a career United States Army officer and civil engineer.
+He served as a Union general in the American Civil War and was mortally wounded at the Battle of Antietam.

 Early life

 Mansfield was born to Henry and Mary Fenno Mansfield in New Haven, Connecticut, a cousin of Joseph G. Totten.
 He entered the United States Military Academy when he was fourteen and graduated second in a class of forty in 1822.
-He then became a resident of Middletown, Connecticut before and during his military career.
+He then became a resident of Middletown, Connecticut, before and during his military career.
 He was commissioned a second lieutenant in the U.S. Army Corps of Engineers.
-Advancement came slowly in the peacetime Army and he was promoted to first lieutenant in 1832, captain in 1838.
-In the Mexican–American War, he received a brevet promotion to major for the action at Fort Brown, Texas, on May 9, 1846.
+Advancement came slowly in the peacetime army and he was promoted to first lieutenant in 1832 and captain in 1838.
+During the Mexican–American War, he received a brevet promotion to major for the action at Fort Brown, Texas, on May 9, 1846.
 He was wounded in the leg at the Battle of Monterrey, and he received a brevet promotion to lieutenant colonel for his actions there.
 He was appointed a brevet colonel for the Battle of Buena Vista in 1847.
 After the war he was promoted to colonel and Inspector General of the U.S. Army on May 28, 1853.